sisinflab/Graph-Demo/README.md

-# Graph Collaborative Filtering in Elliot: from Reproducibility to Hyperparameter Exploration
+# A Ready-to-Use Application for Reproducible and Extensive Assessment of Graph Recommender Systems in Elliot

-This is the official implementation of the paper _Graph Collaborative Filtering in Elliot: from Reproducibility to Hyperparameter Exploration_, under review as demo paper at CIKM 2022.
+This is the official implementation of the paper _A Ready-to-Use Application for Reproducible and Extensive Assessment of Graph Recommender Systems in Elliot_, under review as demo paper at CIKM 2022.

 **Authors**: Vito Walter Anelli, Tommaso Di Noia, Antonio Ferrara, Daniele Malitesta, Claudio Pomo